Bartozzz/bartozzz.github.io/_posts/2019-03-01-enterprise-scale-react-redux-project-architecture.md

 Dan Abramov created a [guide](http://react-file-structure.surge.sh/) for organising files and he got a very good point.
 For months I’ve been following the “good” ways to organise React projects: starting at the separation of concerns with Presentational and Container components, finishing at adapting [ducks](https://github.com/erikras/ducks-modular-redux).

-It was working well for small projects, but as they’ve grown to be 30 different, unique screens and over 200 components, it have become more difficult to maintain all of this together.
-At Milo, we’ve come with a directory structure that is inspired by Django and best-practices from React, taking the the separation of concerns to its extreme.
+It worked well for small projects, but as they grew to be 30 different, unique screens and over 200 components, it  became more difficult to maintain all of this together.
+At Milo, we came with a directory structure that is inspired by Django and best-practices from React, taking the separation of concerns to its extreme.

 ```
 src/